DEGREE PROGRAMS FOR: AVIATION MAJORS

 SPECIAL CONSIDERATION AS A RESULT OF FAA REQUIREMENTS

-The following Department of Aviation programs include courses that have been approved by the Federal Aviation Administration (FAA), under Title 14 of the Code of Federal Regulations (CFR):
+Some programs within the Department of Aviation and Transportation Studies include courses which have been approved by the Federal Aviation Administration (FAA), under Title 14 of the Code of Federal Regulations (CFR).
+These programs include:

 Part 65 Approved Dispatcher Program